benevolent-games/turtle/readme.md

 these are just functions for your turtle html templates that make life easier.

-- `easypage` returns takes care of the boilerplate of an ordinary html page, it takes care of the meta charset and the meta viewport stuff.
+- `easypage` takes care of the boilerplate of an ordinary html page, it takes care of the meta charset and the meta viewport stuff.

 - `startup_scripts_with_dev_mode` will load your app via the rollup bundle in production, but in dev mode, it will load your app as individual es modules.
   - you can add `?dev=true` to your website's url to enable dev mode